 This mindset also shaped how Anglo Virginians viewed the prospect of African-American military service.
 In time of war one of the chief obligations of a Virginia citizen was military service in defense of the Commonwealth.
 Even during peacetime almost all Virginia men who were deemed free were liable for service in the militia.
 Free African Americans, like other free persons, were expected to serve in the Virginia militia, but slaves were never enrolled in this body.
 The presumption that military service was the domain of free men received its clearest expression in a Virginia law enacted in 1777.
 In that year the Virginia Assembly forbade the recruiting of any African American for military service who could not produce a legal certificate proving that he was a free man.
 At the same time the law seemingly welcomed free African Americans as recruits, and we know that hundreds of free African Americans served in Virginia regiments during the war.

 However, as the war progressed it became more and more difficult for Virginia’s leaders to maintain the fiction that military service was linked in some unique fashion to citizenship.
 The constant need for more able-bodied men to fight the war meant that laws and regulations restricting the recruiting of enslaved African Americans were circumvented on a regular basis.
-Ultimately many Virginia slaves fulfilled military roles during the Revolution, fighting for the Commonwealth on both land a sea.
+Ultimately many Virginia slaves fulfilled military roles during the Revolution, fighting for the Commonwealth on both land and sea.
 Virginia may have cherished the concept of a citizen army composed only of free men, but under the pressure of real world events that ideal proved to be unsustainable.
 African-American military participation in the Revolution effectively challenged traditional assumptions about race and citizenship in Virginia, and in the long term helped to undermine the institution of slavery itself.